MazenSalama/EasyMatchy/README.md

 - name of text Note File , matched word from keyword, exctracted sentnce , label

+- Sentiment Analysis Step based on ML approach: Develop a classification model, which is trained using the pre-labeled dataset of positive, negative, and neutral.

 #### Format of CSV
 + file1 name | matched sentence | Label ( postive or negative or neutral )
 **Steps**

 **(1) Exploratory data analysis (EDA)**